gienyne/Industrial_edge_gateway/docs/architekture/data_models.md

 └── valid
 ```

-Keeping hardware-specific readings separated allows every sensor driver to
-remain simple and independent from the remaining gateway software.
+`SensorReading` is source-specific and does not form part of the common
+gateway data model.

+For example, an OPC UA connector may receive a value directly from an
+industrial device and convert it directly into a `Metric` without creating
+a `SensorReading`.

 ---

-## Metric
+### Metric

-A `Metric` represents one standardized measurement inside the gateway.
+A `Metric` represents one standardized measurement inside the Industrial

-Every measurement, regardless of whether it originates from an embedded
+Edge Gateway.

+Every measurement is converted into this common representation before it
+enters the gateway's common processing pipeline.

-sensor, an OPC UA server, a Modbus device or another industrial interface,
+The original source may be an embedded sensor, an OPC UA server, a Modbus
-is converted into this common representation.

-Conceptually
+device, a REST interface or another industrial data source.

+Conceptually:

 ```text
 Metric